City of Livermore

 *Contributed information for the Livermore web site, www.cityoflivermore.info and the

-*Hosted “Community Vision Workshop” to enlist ideas and business involvement.
+*Hosted a "Community Vision Forum" to enlist ideas and business involvement

 CURRENT PROJECTS